bassjacob/ocaml-cats/README.md

 * `ocaml`

-If you have `opam` you may optionally to switch to a new ocaml environment:
+If you have `opam` you may optionally to switch to a new ocaml
+environment:

-1. `opam switch install prelude -A 4.02.2` # (optional) switch to a new ocaml env
+1. `opam switch install cats -A 4.02.2` # (optional) switch to a new ocaml env
-2. `opam pin add prelude .`
+2. `opam pin add cats .`

-The `prelude` library can be built with `ocamlbuild` using the build script:
+The `cats` library can be built with `ocamlbuild` using the build script:

 * `./script/build`

 Additionally, the `implicits` library can be built using `./script/implicits` if you have the appropriate compiler installed.